HammyHavoc/Unraid_ZFS_Auto_Dataset_Update/README.md

 # Unraid Auto Dataset Watcher & Converter v2

 This script is for converting directories into ZFS datasets on an Unraid server and runs in the User Scripts plugin.
 It's proficient in processing appdata from Docker Containers, vdisks from VMs and various other locations within a single run.

 For directories storing appdata or VM vdisk data, the script is able to detect active containers or VMs that are using these folders.
 It will automatically stop these containers or VMs prior to initiating the conversion.

 Set to operate on a schedule via Unraid user scripts, this tool then can continue to monitor datasets, making certain that their associated child folders remain as datasets.
 When, for example, creating a new Docker container, its appdata will be converted automatically when this script runs.
 Such functionality is invaluable for users keen on snapshotting individual containers, VMs, or various data structures.

+> [!WARNING]
+> ## Disclaimer
+>While this script has been thoroughly tested and is believed to be reliable, unforeseen edge cases may arise.
+By using this software, you acknowledge potential risks and agree to use it at your own discretion.
+The author assumes no responsibility for any unintended outcomes.
+> Please use it wisely and responsibly.
+Remember: a single dataset and snapshots tha only exist on the same disk are not a backup.

 ## Overview